A briefing from Keep Our NHS Public

 Big Tech demands, as set out in D2D and WTO provisions, are already shaping new FTAs.
 For example, the Trans Pacific Partnership (TPP) between the US and 11 other countries (and from which the US later withdrew) was one of the first trade agreements to deal specifically with digital trade and to be shaped by the aims of D2D.
 Japan agreed a wide-ranging digital trade agreement with the US in 2019, and is keen to sign the UK up to something similar.
 In addition, it appears that the proposed UK-EU agreement will be based on ‘strong commitments’ on digital trade, largely in line with the WTO proposals.
 In the current US-UK trade negotiations, the US wants to align the UK with D2D provisions; impose the same terms on digital trade as in the Canada-US-Mexico Agreement (CUSMA); and shift the UK away from at least some EU regulations, such as those governing privacy.

-The NHS, as a single payer healthcare system, holds one of the world’s most valuable stores of data, including the primary care records of around 55 million patients, plus data from the secondary or specialist treatment of approximately 23 million people.
+The NHS, as a single payer healthcare system, holds one of the world’s most valuable stores of data, estimated to be worth around £10 billion per annum.
 Big Tech is already gaining access to this data.

 For example, a deal between Amazon and the Department of Health and Social Care in late 2019 allowed NHS data (excluding personalised patient information) to be handed over to the company so it can create new products, applications (such as Alexa), software and cloud-based services.
 Amazon was not charged for this access, even though – unlike the NHS – it will be able to profit from the arrangement.
 It can also pass on this data to third parties.
 (At the same time, Amazon is one of the worst of the Big Tech companies for tax avoidance.)
 If the NHS is included in post-Brexit trade deals, the exploitation of its data by multinational corporations is bound to increase drastically.